kilbot/WooCommerce-POS-Frequently-Asked-Questions/en/compatible-receipt-printers.md

     *   [Epson TM-T88V-i Intelligent Printer](http://www.epson.com.au/pos/products/receiptprinters/DisplayMain.asp?id=tmt88v-i)
         _should work with iPads, though untested at this stage_

+{% hint style='info' %}
-**If any WooCommerce POS users have good or bad experiences with a receipt printer please post them in the comments below, the rest of the community will thank you for your advice!**
+If any WooCommerce POS users have good or bad experiences with a receipt printer please post them in the comments below, the rest of the community will thank you for your advice!
+{% endhint %}

 ### Cash Drawers